Possible hurricane poses threat to NASA's Artemis moon launch plans

 While the $4.1 billion moon rocket will not be launched in high winds, Chief Engineer John Blevins said it can safely endure gusts as high as 74 knots at the pad.
 And while the official forecast currently is 80% "no-go" for a launch Tuesday, it does not violate NASA's safety constraints for remaining at the pad.

 But if the forecast worsens, engineers could haul the SLS back to the protection of the Vehicle Assembly Building with about three days notice.
-That's a last resort, a move that likely would delay the rocket's maiden flight by several more weeks.
+NASA's powerful crawler-transporter headed back out to pad 39B Friday afternoon as a precaution.
+But rollback is a last resort, a move that likely would delay the rocket's maiden flight by several more weeks.

 "Our plan A is to stay the course and to get launch off on September 27," said Mike Bolger, director of Exploration Ground Systems at the Kennedy Space Center.
 "We realize we also need to be really paying attention and thinking about a plan B."